 Ann Mongoven PhD is the associate director of Health Care Ethics at the Markkula Center for Applied Ethics where her work includes clinical ethics service and consultation; research in health care ethics and policy; media commentary; and educational mentorship.
 Ann seeks to foster deliberative approaches to complex ethical issues and negotiation of associated tradeoffs in public life, and is especially committed to addressing gender and cultural challenges in bioethics.
 She facilitated public engagements on biobanking ethics, and seeks to explore ethical opportunities and challenges of “big data” and AI for public health.
 Her 2009 book Just Love: Transforming Civic Virtue (Indiana University Press) uses examples of ordinary moral heroes to reflect on how passionate personal commitments and public-mindedness can mutually inform each other.
 She holds a doctorate in Religious Studies/Ethics (University of Virginia) and a Masters of Public Health (Johns Hopkins University).

-Ann has agreed to help us pull together our first “affinity group” of Founding Members, in this case in the health care arena where over a half dozen of our members work.
-As our resource pool of Founding Member experts grows, we seek to deepen engagement and cross-fertilization by bringing together Founding Members from similar backgrounds and interests in a particular dialogue.
+Ann has agreed to help us pull together our first “affinity group” of Founding Experts, in this case in the health care arena where over a half dozen of our members work.
+As our resource pool of Founding Expert experts grows, we seek to deepen engagement and cross-fertilization by bringing together Founding Experts from similar backgrounds and interests in a particular dialogue.